 The third, and cheapest, method of embalming was “simply to wash out the intestines and keep the body for seventy days in natron” (Ikram, 54, citing Herodotus).
 The internal organs were removed in order to help preserve the corpse but, because it was believed the deceased would still need them, the viscera were placed in canopic jars to be sealed in the tomb.
 Only the heart was left inside the body as it was thought to contain the Ab aspect of the soul.

 As mummification could be very expensive, the poor gave their used clothing to the embalmers to be used in wrapping the corpse.
 This gave rise to the phrase “The Linen of Yesterday” alluding to death.
 “The poor could not afford new linens, and so wrapped their beloved corpses in those of 'yesterday'” (Bunson, 146).
-In time, the phrase came to be applied to anyone who had died and was employed by the Kites (the professional female mourners at funerals) in their lamentations.
+In time, the phrase came to be applied to anyone who had died and was used by the Kites of Nephthys (the professional female mourners at funerals) in their lamentations.
 Bunson notes, “The deceased is addressed by these mourners as one who dressed in fine linen but now sleeps in the 'linen of yesterday'.
 That image alluded to the fact that life upon the earth became 'yesterday' to the dead” (146).
 The linen bandages were also known as The Tresses of Nephthys after that goddess, the twin sister of Isis, became associated with death and the afterlife.
 The poor were buried in simple graves with those artifacts they had enjoyed in life or whatever objects the family could afford to part with.

-Provisioning the tomb, of course, relied upon one’s personal wealth and, among the artifacts included were Shabti Dolls.
+Provisioning the tomb, of course, relied upon one’s personal wealth, but among the artifacts everyone wanted included were shabti dolls.
 In life, the Egyptians were called upon to donate a certain amount of their time every year to public building projects like the pyramids, parks, or temples.
 If one were ill, or could not afford the time, one could send a replacement worker.
-One could only do this once in a year or else face punishment for avoidance of civic duty.
-In death, it was thought, people would still have to perform this same sort of service (as the afterlife was simply a continuation of the earthly one) and so Shabti Dolls were placed in the tomb to serve as one’s replacement worker when called upon by the god Osiris for service.
-The more Shabti Dolls found in a tomb, the greater the wealth of the one buried there.
-As on earth, each Shabti could only be used once as a replacement and so more dolls were to be desired than less and this demand created an industry to manufacture them.
+One could only do this once in a year or else face punishment for the avoidance of civic duty.
+In death, it was thought, people would still have to perform this same sort of service (as the afterlife was simply a continuation of the earthly one) and so shabti dolls were placed in the tomb to serve as one’s replacement worker when called upon by the god Osiris for service.
+The more shabti dolls found in a tomb, the greater the wealth of the one buried there.
+As on earth, each shabti could only be used once as a replacement and so more dolls were to be desired than less, and this demand created an industry to manufacture them.
 Most shabti dolls were made of wood, but those for a pharaoh could be made of precious stone or metals.